qltyai/plugins/linters/bandit/README.md

 ## Auto-enabling

-Bandit will be automatically enabled by `qlty init` if a `.bandit` configuration file is present.
+Bandit will be automatically enabled when python files are present.

 ## Configuration files